Jaymusta/Yapper/README.md

 ### How it works:

 Yapper constantly scans the volume levels coming from your microphone.
-When the set threshold is met or passed, it triggers Yapper to activate the configured keybinding.
+When the set threshold is met or passed, Yapper activates the configured keybinding.

 By default, these values are set as follows: